 - Neocate Nutra Ingredients Source

 - Alfamino Junior Ingredients Source*

-*Nestle, the makers of Alfamino, do not disclose the percentages of ingredients in their formulas on their websites/containers.
-You must contact the manufacturer to confirm these numbers if necessary.
+*Nestle, the makers of Alfamino, do not disclose the percentages of ingredients in their formulas on their websites/containers; the same is true for Ajinomoto, the makers of EssentialCare Jr. You must contact the manufacturers to confirm these numbers if necessary.

 Standard Formulas – Used for Routine Feeding (Non-Gerdlings)

 - Examples of Typical Brands: Enfamil Newborn, Enfamil Infant, Similac (Pro) Total Comfort, Earth’s Best Infant Formula with Iron, Baby’s Only Dairy (note that all Baby’s Only formulas are listed as toddler formulas but are safe for babies, as they are trying to promote breastfeeding for the first year.